Fade BG Image

 "Yeah.
 But look, can you solve this?"

-This time's puzzle was special.
-I prepared a simple question that anyone could answer.
+This time's puzzle was a special one.
+I'd prepared a simple question that anyone could answer.

-"'How many steps are in the spiral staircase ahead, and what color is the door at the bottom?' … What the hell?"
+"'How many steps are in the spiral staircase ahead, and what color is the door at the bottom?' … What?"

-"Conveniently, the door leading forward is open… Looks like we have no choice but to keep going."
+"How convenient, the door ahead is open… Looks like we have no choice but to keep going."

 Right this way, party of ten~.